...

 Disneyland

-There’s even a reimagining of Mickey’s Toontown, including CenTOONial Park and a dreaming tree.
-Guests can also board Mickey & Minnie’s Runaway Railway with Goofy as the engineer on a madcap, out-of-control cartoon adventure.
+There’s even a reimagining of Mickey’s Toontown, including CenTOONial Park and Mickey & Minnie’s Runaway Railway.

 Knott’s Berry Farm

 Knott’s Berry Farm began in the 1920s as a family-run roadside berry stand.
-With a growing number of visitors, other shops and attractions were added; and, over the years, it transformed into a 160-acre amusement park.
-Now owned by Cedar Fair, this destination includes thrilling rides, shows, restaurants and attractions in four themed areas: Ghost Town, Fiesta Village, The Boardwalk and Camp Snoopy.
+Today this 160-acre amusement park has thrilling rides, shows, restaurants and attractions in four themed areas: Ghost Town, Fiesta Village, The Boardwalk and Camp Snoopy.

 Other Bay Area Parks